UAL Graduate Showcase Platform Policy

 While all appropriate student work can be presented, the platform will also include specifically curated experiences around certain critical themes and agendas.
 Students’ work will be selected for these by staff and guests according to the following criteria:

 - A realistic and achievable exhibit in the context of exhibition resources.

-Content guide and restrictions for uploading to UAL Virtual Showcase platform
+Content guide and restrictions for uploading to UAL Graduate Showcase platform

 When you upload your work your quality assurance and course teams will check your work for sensitive content.
 This is anything that may cause offence, including on the grounds of sexual content, religious persecution, political statements, violence and cultural appropriation.

 Where there is nudity in your work please tag the work as ‘sensitive content’ so that users of the site can make an informed decision.
 Remember, the explanation of your work and inspiration can be important.

 Within the Showcase, at no point should the public be able to view such materials without prior warning to ensure an informed decision can be made before entering the space or exhibition work.
 This is why we have a sensitive content box that you can tick.
 It is important that you do so even if you think there is only a chance this work may cause offence, because we can always talk this through with you after you have submitted your work.

 You can also talk to your course teams or creative director at any point about this for advice.

 Please consider the following in selecting and contextualising work for upload to Showcase.
 This section contains some works that we may not be able to present on the Showcase.
 If you are in doubt after reading this, please contact your course team or leader to discuss the work and its context.

 How is the material presented?
 Factors such as the medium and forum for presentation used will impact on the classification.
 For example a painting maybe abstract or fanciful as opposed to a realistic photograph or film.